-- A. Where it is alleged by the applicant that there is error in any order, requirement, permit, decision, or refusal made by any administrative official in carrying out or enforcing any provision of this Ordinance; and - B. For interpretation of the official zoning map.
+- A. Where it is alleged by the applicant that there is error in any order, requirement, permit, decision, or refusal made by any administrative official in carrying out or enforcing any provision of this Ordinance; - B. For interpretations of the zoning map when there are disputed questions of lot lines or district boundary lines as they arise in the administration of the zoning regulations.